HigherOrderCO/Bend/README.md

   return render(16, demo_shader)
 ```

 And it would actually work.
-Even involved algorithms,  parallelize well on Bend.
+Even involved algorithms parallelize well on Bend.
 Long-distance communication is performed by *global beta-reduction* (as per the
 [Interaction Calculus](https://github.com/VictorTaelin/Interaction-Calculus)),
 and synchronized correctly and efficiently by